'The Lost One: A Life of Peter Lorre' by Stephen D. Youngkin

 Stephen Greif.

-British actor Stephen Greif portrays an older Peter Lorre on BBC Radio.
+British actor Stephen Greif portrays an older Peter Lorre.

 In September of 1963, Peter Lorre found himself involved in a strange court case – a young German immigrant named Eugene Weingand sought to legally change his name to “Peter Lorie, Jr” because, he said, his own name was too difficult to pronounce and his friends thought he looked like the famous actor.
 When the application was denied, the case went to the Superior Court for the State of California, where Lorre himself gave testimony.